melanierogan/Mel_at_Makers/week_3/day_5.md

 - a set of expressions that returns a value
 - Other languages sometimes refer to this as a function.
 - A method may be defined as a part of a class or separately.
+- Methods are an object’s behaviour (the verb to the noun)

 Classes Checklist
 ------------------------------------------------